awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

    1. If your workgroup hasn't enforced the Amazon S3 output location or if you don't use a workgroup, specify a value for **Amazon S3 location of query results**\.

-   1. \(Optional\) For **Data retention period**, specify the number of days to store the data before it's deleted\.
-You can deselect the checkbox to store the data indefinitely\.
+   1. \(Optional\) For **Data retention period**, select the checkbox to set a data retention period and specify the number of days to store the data before it's deleted\.

    1. \(Optional\) By default, Data Wrangler saves the connection\.
 You can choose to deselect the checkbox and not save the connection\.